FTBpro/count-von-count/README.md

 ![alt tag](http://1.bp.blogspot.com/_zCGbA5Pv0PI/TGj5YnGEDDI/AAAAAAAADD8/ipYKIgc7Jg0/s400/CountVonCount.jpg)

-Count-von-Count is an open source project that was developed in FTBpro for a gamification project and it turned to be something the can count any kind of action.
+Count-von-Count is an open source project that was developed at FTBpro for a gamification project and it turned into something the can count any kind of action.
 It is based on Nginx and Redis, leverages them to create a live, scalable and easy to use counting solution for a wide range of scenarios.

 # Table of Contents